ibm-cloud-docs/containers/cs_annotations.md

 #### SSL Services support with authentication
 {: #ssl-services-auth}

-Allow HTTPS requests and encrypt traffic to your upstream apps with one-way or mutual authentication for additional security.
-{:shortdesc}

 <dl>
 <dt>Description</dt>
 <dd>
-Configure mutual authentication for load balancing apps that require HTTPS with the Ingress controllers.
+Allow HTTPS requests and encrypt traffic to your upstream apps with one-way or mutual authentication for additional security.

 **Note**: Before you begin, [convert the cert and key into base-64 ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.base64encode.org/).